-Policy MDLS-1: 70% of revenue collected in the Victor Valley subarea shall be apportioned for Local Street Projects.
+Policy MDLS-1: 70% of revenue collected in a subarea shall be apportioned for Local Street Projects.
 After reservation of 2% collected in the subarea for Project Development and Traffic Management Systems, each jurisdiction shall receive an allocation from 68% of the Measure I revenue.
 The allocation methodology is determined based on: